Counseling psychology: Counseling psychology and other counseling

-The APGA changed it's name in 1983 to the "American Association of Counseling and Development" (AACD), and then in 1992 to the "American Counseling Association" (ACA).
+The APGA changed its name in 1983 to the "American Association of Counseling and Development" (AACD), and then in 1992 to the "American Counseling Association" (ACA).
 (Also in 1992, the ACPA left the organisation.)

 The AIFR ceased operating in the 1980s.

-A 1986 study found that of APA Division 17 members, 80% did personal adjustment counseling, 71% did vocational counceling, 69% did long-term psychotherapy and 58% did family counceling.
+A 1986 study found that of APA Division 17 members, 80% did personal adjustment counseling, 71% did vocational counseling, 69% did long-term psychotherapy and 58% did family counseling.
 It found that "there appear to be few, if any, empirical bases on which to distinguish counseling psychologists from their colleagues in clinical psychology."

-In the late 1980s and 1990s, US states increasingly required the licencing of family councilors.
+In the late 1980s and 1990s, US states increasingly required the licensing of family councilors.
 The Association of Marital & Family Therapy Regulatory Boards was established to allow for nationally harmonised accreditation.

+The ACA defined "counseling" in 2010 as "a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals."

+In 2019, the American Mental Health Counselors Association (AMHCA) separated from the ACA.

 As much as their practitioners did many of the same things, clinical psychology came to focus on treating abnormal psychology issues, while counseling psychology came to focus on addressing normal psychology matters.

-Counseling, as overseen by the ACA, came to include all the subject areas listed by Rogers in 1942 that didn't require it's practitioners to have psychology or psychiatry qualifications, including those that use "some other name".
+Counseling, as overseen by the ACA and AMHCA, came to include all the subject areas listed by Rogers in 1942 that didn't require its practitioners to have psychology or psychiatry qualifications, including those that use "some other name".
 However, while it had Divisions for family counseling and social work, other bodies would have many more members from those fields.

 Many US states now require people describing themselves as counselors to be licensed by the NBCC, such counselors becoming a National Certified Counselor.

 Books describing the present international state of the field include the Handbook of Counseling and Psychotherapy in an International Context; the International Handbook of Cross-Cultural Counseling; and Counseling Around the World: An International Handbook.
-Taken together these volumes trace the global history of the field, explore divergent philosophical assumptions, counseling theories, processes, and trends in different countries, and review a variety of global counselor education programs.
+Taken together these volumes trace the global history of the field; explore divergent philosophical assumptions, counseling theories, processes, and trends in different countries; and review a variety of global counselor education programs.
 Moreover, traditional and indigenous treatment and healing methods that may predate modern counseling methods by hundreds of years remain of significance in many non-Western and Western countries.

-Employment and salary

-Counseling psychologists are employed in a variety of settings depending on the services they provide and the client populations they serve.
-Some are employed in colleges and universities as teachers, supervisors, researchers, and service providers.
-Others are employed in independent practice providing counseling, psychotherapy, assessment, and consultation services to individuals, couples/families, groups, and organizations.
-Additional settings in which counseling psychologists practice include community mental health centers, Veterans Administration medical centers and other facilities, family services, health maintenance organizations, rehabilitation agencies, business and industrial organizations and consulting within firms.

-The amount of training required for psychologists differs based on the country in which they are practicing.
-Typically, a psychologist completes an undergraduate degree followed by 5–6 years of further study and/or training, leading to the Ph.D.

-In 2022, the median salary for counseling psychologists in the United States was $86,938.